infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 :white_check_mark: **Success criteria**

-The app should be implemented in a way that it is possible to relatively easy skip the content that is repeated on the screen or the content that is irrelevant to the user.
+The app should be implemented in a way that it is possible to relatively easily skip the content that is repeated on the screen or the content that is irrelevant to the user.

 This feature is also based on a good implementation of grouping the views that are displayed in the app as described in [Perceivable guidelines](https://github.com/infinum/accessibility-mobile-standards/blob/master/docs/guidelines/platforms/android/guideline_percievable_android.md).